Nikolay Gapich: Great Patriotic War, arrest, repression

-Dismissed from office on July 22, 1941.
+Gapich was dismissed from office on July 22, 1941.
 According to the memoirs of the future Marshal of the Signal Corps Ivan Peresypkin, this happened during the report of Nikolai Gapich to Joseph Stalin on the state of communications in the troops.
 A few days later, he was appointed Chief of Communications of the Front of the Reserve Armies, arrived at the front, but did not manage to take office.
-The front was reorganized into the Reserve Front, and the new front commander, Georgy Zhukov, who arrived, appointed General Ivan Bulychev as the front commander, and Nikolai Gapich as his deputy.
-Arrested on August 6, 1941.
+The front was reorganized into the Reserve Front, and the new front commander, Georgy Zhukov, who arrived, appointed General Ivan Bulychev as the front commander, and Gapich as his deputy.

-He was under investigation for a long time.
-At first, he was accused of criminal leadership in the work of his administration, that he did not supply the army with the required amount of communication means, in the war with Germany he did not meet the needs of the front and was unable to establish uninterrupted communication with the fronts.
-Then added the accusation of participation in a "military–fascist conspiracy".
-After using physical pressure, he slandered himself and admitted that since 1935 he was a member of an anti-Soviet organization in the Belarusian Military District and headed by Ieronim Uborevich.
+Gapich was arrested on August 6, 1941, following which he was subjected to a prolonged investigation.
+At first, he was accused of criminal leadership in the work of his administration, charging him with failing to supply the army with the required means of communication, neglecting the needs of the front and failing to establish uninterrupted communication with the fronts.
+The authorities then added the accusation of participation in a "military–fascist conspiracy".

+After being subjected to torture, he denounced himself and admitted that since 1935 he was a member of an anti-Soviet organization in the Belarusian Military District headed by Ieronim Uborevich.
 Even later, accusations were added of working for Japanese intelligence during the Civil War.

-Then Nikolay Gapich retracted all confessions.
-In view of the complete absurdity, the charges of conspiracy and espionage were dropped from him.
+Gapich subsequently retracted all confessions.
+In view of their complete absurdity, the charges of conspiracy and espionage were dropped from him.
 By order of the People's Commissariat of Defense of the Soviet Union on January 29, 1944, he was dismissed from the Red Army.

-After 11 years of being under investigation in prison, on August 26, 1952, by the Military Collegium of the Supreme Court of the Soviet Union, under Article 193, paragraph 17, was sentenced to 10 years in a correctional labour camp.
+After spending 11 years in prison while under investigation, on August 26, 1952, he was sentenced by the Military Collegium of the Supreme Court of the Soviet Union to 10 years in a correctional labour camp under Article 193, paragraph 17.
 By the decree of the Council of Ministers of the Soviet Union of October 2, 1952, he was deprived of the military rank "Major General".
 To serve his sentence, he was sent to the city of Nizhneudinsk, Irkutsk Oblast, where he worked as a foreman in felling.

-Released in July 1953.
-Rehabilitated on July 28, 1953.
+He was released in July 1953 and rehabilitated on July 28, 1953.
 On August 15 of the same year, the Council of Ministers of the Soviet Union canceled its decision to deprive Nikolay Gapich of his military rank, and he was reinstated in the Soviet Army.
 After being at the disposal of the Main Personnel Directorate of the Ministry of the Armed Forces of the Soviet Union, he was transferred to the reserve on October 21, 1953, for health reasons.
-He lived in Moscow, worked in the apparatus of the Ministry of Communications of the Soviet Union since 1956 as the head of the inspection, since 1961 – as the head of the 1st Department.
+He lived in Moscow, where he worked in the apparatus of the Ministry of Communications of the Soviet Union since 1956 as the head of inspection services, then from 1961 as the head of the 1st Department.

 He was buried at the Golovinskoye Cemetery in Moscow.